 If you are using a smoke generator with a smoker not designed for cold smoking, follow these instructions.
 One point, the better your piece of cooking equipment is at holding in smoke, the better.
 Gas grills and pellet grills are not ideal.
-They are designed to pump heat through them and don’t hold onto smoke very long.
+These units pump heat through but do not hold onto smoke for very long.

 - Choose a Cold Day (or Night) – Cold weather is your friend.
 Let it help you keep temperatures down while you are cold smoking.

 - Clean Everything – Clean the grill and then fire it up.
 Heat it to at least 350°F for 15 minutes.
 Then let it cool down completely.
 Use clean cooking grates or cookware for the food you will cold smoke.